 In the same way that we know that having a fever is protective and beneficial to recovering from sickness, we can look for similarities in psychological disorders.
 We can also ask questions about why particular disorders continue to exist.
 Individuals with schizophrenia, for example, generally have fewer children than those without the disorder.
 Thus, you might expect that schizophrenia would have gradually disappeared over our evolutionary history through the production of fewer children with the genetics related to the disorder.
 However, this is not the case, and in fact, schizophrenia occurs in approximately the same percentage (1% of the population) throughout the world in both developed and developing countries.
-As will be discussed in more detail later in this book, this suggests that schizophrenia is an old disorder that has existed since humans migrated out of Africa around 100,000 years ago.
+As will be discussed in more detail later in this book, this suggests that schizophrenia is an old disorder that has existed since humans migrated out of Africa around 100,000 years ago (Benton et al., 2021), and it is not related to stresses unique to developed countries.
 It also suggests that the multiple genes associated with schizophrenia may be associated with more positive human traits such as creativity.